-Interests include: the social/ethical underpinnings of the authority and credibility of scientific communities; the persistence of scientific norms over centuries; the religious roots of scientific culture in the seventeenth century; the climate science culture wars; the ethics of science communication.
+Interests include: the social/ethical underpinnings of the authority and credibility of scientific communities; the persistence of scientific norms over centuries; the religious roots of scientific culture in the seventeenth century; the climate science culture wars and ways out; the ethics of science communication.

-Interests include: Henry David Thoreau on civic virtue, Thoreau’s interest in and emulation of Native American virtues, reconstructing Thoreau’s walking gait.
+Interests include: Henry David Thoreau on civic virtue, Thoreau on Basic Income, Thoreau’s interest in and emulation of Native American virtues, reconstructing Thoreau’s walking gait.

 Blue sky policy proposals (alone and in collaboration with others):